-Abstract.
 In this paper I discuss the method of relative distribution analysis and present Stata software implementing various elements of the methodology.
 The relative distribution is the distribution of the relative ranks that the outcomes from one distribution take on in another distribution.
 The methodology can be used, for example, to compare the distribution of wages between men and women.
-The presented software estimates the relative cumulative distribution, the relative density, as well as relative polarization, divergence, and other summary measures of the relative ranks.
-It also provides functionality such as location-and-shape decompositions or covariate balancing.
+Another example would be the analysis of changes in the distribution of earnings over time.
+Of interest are the relative cumulative distribution (relative CDF), the relative density (relative PDF), as well as summary measures such as the median relative polarization (MRP).
+The presented software can be used to estimate these quantities and also provides functionality such as locationand-shape decompositions or covariate balancing.
 Statistical inference is implemented in terms of influence functions and supports estimation for complex samples.

-Keywords: st0001, reldist, relative distribution, relative density, median relative polarization, divergence, Gastwirth index, reweighting, influence function
+Keywords: Stata, reldist, relative distribution, relative density, median relative polarization, divergence, reweighting, influence functions